Legal

 Depending on how you interact with us, we may process:

-- Website and enquiries: name, email address, and any information you include in a contact form or when you subscribe to our newsletter.
+• Website and enquiries: name, email address, phone number (if you provide it), and any information you include in a contact form or when you subscribe to our newsletter.

-- Online payments: where you pay through our Flodesk checkout, payment-related data is processed by Flodesk and their payment partners (we do not store your full card details ourselves).
+• Online payments: where you pay through Flodesk checkout or Calendly, payment-related data is processed by those providers (we do not store your full card details ourselves).
+Some ticketed events may be booked through an external provider with its own terms, privacy policy, and payment systems.

-We do not knowingly collect personal data from anyone under 18.
+We do not knowingly collect personal data from anyone under 18 for marketing sign-ups or online accounts.
+Co-working and events may occasionally involve younger attendees accompanied by an adult; where that happens, we process only what is needed to run the activity safely.
 Our guest Wi-Fi does not capture personal data or analytics about users.

 How and why we use your data (lawful bases)